Lemez/lemez.github.io/_posts/writing/2015-10-11-altogether-now-rethinking-strategies-for-new-artists.md

 </p>

 <p>While not as radical as sharing profit with fans,
 <span class="marginnote">Update: crowdfunding is evidently a hard gig.
-AU has now become an interactive agency <a href="http://africaunsigned.com/video-release-nadia-number/" target="_blank">working with brands and African music</a>.
+AU has now become an interactive agency <a href="http://africaunsigned.com/video-release-nadia-number/"  >working with brands and African music</a>.
 </span>
 another interesting way in which parts of the music industry are using networks to help break the mainstream media deadlock also comes from the Netherlands.
 For Peter Smidt from Eurosonic Noorderslag, the key to helping new artists –particularly from non-Anglophone countries who can find it much harder to break into mainstream media –  is closer industry collaboration between media, festivals and record companies.
 One key joint initiative is The European Talent Exchange Programme (ETEP), run by Eurosonic Noorderslag in cooperation with the European Music Office, Sena Performers, Yourope and the European Broadcasting Union amongst others.
 For new European artists, ETEP is an effective means of bypassing traditional barriers to mainstream exposure and plugging straight into a network of big European public broadcasters and major summer festivals like Glastonbury and Lowlands.</p>